What the hell am I going to do now?

 "I've never forgotten you, you know?
 I thought about you every night before sleeping...
 What have they done to you, dear?"

 She wanted to tell him.
 She really did.
-She needed someone to know about what happened during those two years.
+She needed someone to know about what hd happened during those two years.
 The dog, however, deserved the vet's attention more than her, so she lied.

 "Nothing, nothing...
-They treated me really well, I really enjoyed working for the Mission.I came back because...
+They treated me really well, I enjoyed working for the Mission.I came back because...
 I missed London.
 And I had a car accident.
 Nothing serious, just a few scratches, but it made me realise that the military world is not right for me.
 Now, please, help me with this poor boy here.
 I found him in an alley near home...
 He is so thin, Bill, I've never seen such a skinny dog before.
 And his paws...God, they are bleeding so much."

 Bill finally gave up his attempt to make her spill the truth and lazily waved his hand towards the door behind him.

 "Alright..
 Put him in my old study and start cleansing his wounds.
-You know were the bandages are."
+You know where the bandages are."
 Cassandra almost jumped from her seat, the pain in her leg completely forgotten as she lifted the dog carefully in her arms.

 "Ok, doggie, now we are going to fix you, and in no time you'll be back chasing squirrels".